Off-Campus Study Handbook

-- If you are participating in a French, German or Spanish-speaking program, you must contact the Department of Modern and Classical Languages and sign up to take a language proficiency computer test.
+- If you are participating in a French, German or Spanish-speaking program, you must contact the Department of World Languages and Cultures and sign up to take a language proficiency computer test.

-- Read the pre-departure material provided by the Fried International Center and the particular information provided by your program.
+- Read the pre-departure material provided by the Center for Global Engagement and the particular information provided by your program.
 The latter will give specific details and advice on everything listed below and other matters.

 For International Study Only

 - A visa is permission from a foreign government for you to enter their country.
 These are stamped in your passport by consulates or embassies of the countries you will visit.
 Your program will advise you as to whether you will be required to obtain a visa and if so, how to do it.
+Please follow these instructions carefully!
 These take time; apply early.